girder/girder_worker/docs/api-docs.rst

 The task specification
 **********************

-The first argument to :py:func:`girder_worker.run` describes the task to execute, independently of the actual data that it will be executed upon.
+The first argument to :py:func:`girder_worker.tasks.run` describes the task to execute, independently of the actual data that it will be executed upon.
 The most important field of the task is the ``mode``, which describes what type of task it is.
 The structure for the task dictionary is described below.
 Uppercase names